helidon-io/helidon/docs/config/io.helidon.webserver.staticcontent.ClasspathHandlerConfig.md

 </td>
 <td>
 </td>
-<td>Whether sidecar resources may be sourced from a different classpath origin than the logical resource</td>
+<td>Whether sidecar resources may be sourced from a different classpath origin than the logical resource; when not configured, feature-registered handlers inherit the feature-level value and direct services default to <code>false</code></td>
 </tr>
 <tr>
 <td>